 This is the second post on brain cannabinoids.
 The previous post described the vast functions of endogenous cannabinoids in the developing brain.
 That post, also, described how cannabinoids are critical for stimulating neuronal stem cells in the adult brain’s hippocampus related to learning and memory.
 To fully understand what is currently known about cannabinoids in the brain, both this post and the previous post should be read.
+You can also check out https://cannacabana.com/ and other resources to learn more.
 This will discuss many complex cannabinoid functions in the adult brain.
 It will, also, focus on what is known about cannabinoids in inflammation and the aging brain.
 If you live in the UK and are thinking about purchasing some CBD after some research and think it could help you it might be worth checking out Synerva CBD Oil.

 Cannabinoid signaling is highly related to both neuro-inflammation and neurodegenerative disorders.
 (See post on Inflammation Pathways in Neuroplasticity).
 In fact, a new cannabinoid treatment for multiple sclerosis was just approved.
 This medicine, nabiximol, is a combination of THC and cannabidiol.
 THC has been used previously for vomiting and weight loss in cancer and AIDS patients.
+People who use THC and are concerned about an upcoming drug test could consider using detox shampoo for THC.
 But, this new medication is the first cannabinoid to treat the fundamental cause of a major degenerative disease.
 With increasing research, it is now clear that the functions and signaling of cannabinoids change with both age and specific brain diseases.
 They are part of a large number of poorly understood derivatives of fatty acids, many of which have biological actions related to brain function, aging, inflammation and degenerative brain disease.

 Brief Summary of Cannabinoid Previous Post